Loughborough Town Hall

 The Loughborough Town Hall is a building fronting onto the Market Place in Loughborough, Leicestershire, England.
-Built as a corn exchange and ballroom in 1855, it became a municipal building and subsequently a theatre.
+Built as a corn exchange and ballroom in 1855, it later became a municipal building and subsequently a theatre.
 It is a Grade II listed building.
+The building is still used for full council meetings of Charnwood Borough Council.

 History

 The origins of the building lie in the early 19th century, when four Loughborough tradesmen began a movement to provide the town with a public gathering place.
 It received much more momentum with the involvement of the local MP, Charles Packe of Prestwold Hall, who donated £500 towards the enterprise.
 With his backing, other local gentry got on board, and £8,012 was raised for the purchase of land and the construction of the building.

 The foundation stone for the new building was laid by Charles Packe in October 1854: it was designed by the Northampton-born architect William Slater in the Italianate style, built in ashlar stone and was completed in 1855.
 The design involved a symmetrical main frontage with nine bays facing onto the Market Place; the central section of three bays, which slightly projected forward, featured a round headed doorway with a fanlight flanked by two rounded headed sash windows separated by Doric order columns supporting an entablature and a balcony.
-On the first floor there were round headed sash windows separated by Ionic order columns supporting an entablature and a cornice and, at roof level, there was a two stage decorative bellcote.
+On the first floor there were round headed sash windows separated by Ionic order columns supporting an entablature and a cornice and, at roof level, there was a two-stage decorative bellcote.
 The outer sections on both floors were also fenestrated by round headed sash windows.
-The clock, which hangs from the main frontage of the building, was designed in 1879 and installed in 1880.
-The bell, which was cast by John Taylor & Co, based in Loughborough was also installed at that time.
+The clock, which hangs from the main frontage of the building, was designed and manufactured (by G. & F. Cope of Nottingham) in 1879 and installed in 1880.
+The bell, which was cast by John Taylor & Co, based in Loughborough, was also installed at that time.
+Both were given by Edward Basil Farnham.